What is an ACH Transfer?

 In other cases, however, the ACH transfer will be initiated by the party on the receiving end of the transaction (payee).
 When this occurs, the receiver (who has received prior authorization) can summon the amount due, as needed.
 These sorts of payments are ideal for recurring expenses, such as utility bills, mortgages, and others.
 If you notice unauthorized funds have been pulled from your account, contact your financial institution immediately.

-What are the Benefits and Drawbacks of Using ACH Transfers?
+What Are the Benefits and Drawbacks of Using ACH Transfers?

 According to the Federal Reserve, “ACH payments are estimated to have been 5.6 billion by number, with a value of $12.90 trillion in 2018.”
 The use of ACH payment processing solutions has been steadily increasing, growing at a rate of about 7 percent per year.